xrise-dev/guzzle-advanced-throttle/README.md

 ----------

-1. First you have to define the rules in a `hamburgscleanest\GuzzleAdvancedThrottle\RequestLimitRuleset`:
+1. First, you have to define the rules in a `hamburgscleanest\GuzzleAdvancedThrottle\RequestLimitRuleset`:

 ``` php
 $rules = new RequestLimitRuleset([